Bihta Air Force Station

-The Bihta Air Force Station is an Indian Air Force (IAF) base in Bihta, Bihar, India.
-The military airfield lies 40 kilometres southwest of state capital, Patna, and is spread over an area of around 900 acres.
+The Bihta Air Force Station is an Indian Air Force (IAF) base in Bihta in the state of Bihar, India.
+The military airfield lies 40 km southwest of the state capital, Patna, and is spread over an area of around 900 acre.

-Prime Minister Narendra Modi laid the foundation stone for a Civil enclave at the air base on 29 May 2025.
+Prime Minister Narendra Modi laid the foundation stone for a civil enclave at the air base on 29 May 2025.

 History

+During the Second World War, the British Army used Bihta airfield as a base for assembling and test-flying American-manufactured Waco Hadrian combat gliders, as preparations were made for operations by the 44th Airborne Division of the Indian Army against Japanese-held Singapore, Thailand and Netherlands East Indies (now Indonesia) in the South-East Asian theatre.

-The 6 Care & Maintenance Unit of the IAF has been operational at this airfield since 1964, when it was first raised.
-The unit moved briefly to Panagarh between July 1971 and July 1972 and to Phaphmau between Aug 1972 and May 1974.
+No. 6 Care & Maintenance Unit of the IAF has been operational at the airfield since 1964, when it was first raised.
+The unit moved briefly to Panagarh between July 1971 and July 1972 and to Phaphmau between August 1972 and May 1974.

+New civil airport

 In 2016, the Airport Authority of India (AAI) proposed to develop a civil enclave at the Bihta airbase to serve as a second airport for Patna.
 The Indian Air Force gave its consent in April 2016 for commercial flight operations from Bihta as a medium-term measure for development of air operations from Patna.
-AAI had earlier estimated a requirement of 600 acres of land for the first Phase and another 790 acres for the second Phase in lieu of the existing Jayprakash Narayan International Airport in Patna.
+AAI had earlier estimated a requirement of 600 acre of land for the first Phase and another 790 acre for the second Phase to replace the existing Jayprakash Narayan International Airport in Patna.

 In October 2016, the Bihar cabinet approved the Patna master plan for 2031 which envisaged development of a new airport at Bihta.
-The cabinet approved a budget of Rs 260 crore for the acquisition of 126 acres for the project.
+The cabinet approved a budget of Rs 260 crore for the acquisition of 126 acre for the project.

-Of the 126 acres - 99 acres in Vishambhar and 27 acres in Kultupur - property from about 400 land owners was acquired for the new airport in 2017.
+To provide the land needed—99 acre in Vishambhar and 27 acre in Kultupur—property from about 400 landowners was acquired for the new airport in 2017.

 AAI shortlisted Delhi-based Synergy Consultants in December 2018 to design the terminal building.

-AAI and the State Government approved of the terminal design in July 2019.
+AAI and the State Government approved the terminal design in July 2019.

-The Airport Authority had proposed transfer of 156 acres of land to the state government, apart from 128 acres which the state government is to transfer, so that the length of the runway can be increased to 12000 feet.
+The Airport Authority had proposed the transfer of 156 acre of land to the state government, apart from the parcel which the state government is to transfer for the terminal and other facilities, so that the length of the runway could be increased to 12000 ft.

-Preparatory activities, including soil testing, began in April 2025, following the allocation of the remaining eight acres of land by the state government on March, completing the total 116 acres required for the project.
+Preparatory activities, including soil testing, began in April 2025, following the allocation of the remaining eight acres of land by the state government on March, completing the total 126 acre site required for the project.
 The Airports Authority of India (AAI) awarded the ₹459.99 crore contract in February 2025, to a joint venture between Russian and Indian firms.